kevin1024/tal/README.md

 # tal

-A Clojure program that scrapes the This American Life site to generate an RSS feed with the most recent episodes in it.
+A Clojure program that scrapes the This American Life site to generate an RSS feed with all this year's episodes, because the official RSS feed only has the latest episode.
+Sorry Ira.

 ![tal](http://graphics8.nytimes.com/images/2007/03/22/arts/television/22heff600.jpg)